 Colour combinations and colour schemes

-Using colour in the interior design of your kitchen, and in other areas of the home, ensures that your interior space makes a personal statement and really says something about you.
+Using colour in the interior design of your kitchen, and in other areas of the home, ensures that your interior space makes a personal statement.
+It also really says something about you.
 Some of our favourite colour combinations include blue/grey, shades of grey, black/white/grey, red/white, mint green/white, navy blue/white, and grey/yellow.
 Here are some great examples:

 For more inspiring kitchen ideas, or to bring your own kitchen ideas to life, talk to the talented and creative kitchen designers at Art of Kitchens.